vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 In Deno you don't need to run a separate command like `deno install` and it also **does not have** `node_modules` folder 🤯.
 Deno fetches and caches the dependencies automatically when you run your code and stores them globally in user's home directory.

+> Deno also provides support for `package.json` and `node_modules` folder as part of backward Nodejs compatibility, as well as `deno install`.

 I know you probably think that having _ugly long urls_ are no very convenient 😆, leave alone that versions are hardcoded inside string.
 There is a solution though, which is a `deno.json` file.
 This file acts similliar to `package.json`, it has tasks to run and also listed dependencies with the versions, which allow you simply to create aliases for imports.

 Let's make an example of adding **lodash** package.
 Run `deno add lodash`, it will first try to find this package in [JSR](https://jsr.io/) and then will suggest to add it from [npm](https://www.npmjs.com/).
 After that you will se a `deno.json` file like this: